superbrothers/kubernetes-docs/kubectl_certificate_deny.md

 Deny a certificate signing request.

  kubectl certificate deny allows a cluster admin to deny a certificate signing request (CSR).
-This action tells a certificate signing controller to not to issue a certificate to the requestor.
+This action tells a certificate signing controller to not to issue a certificate to the requester.

 ```
 kubectl certificate deny (-f FILENAME | NAME)